good-loop/doc/pages/policy/privacy-policy.md

 <tr>
 <td>

 **Approximate Location Data:** this is collected via the web connection you use (IP address).
 This is only accurate to the level of country and city/region.

+We may temporarily store your IP address during this processing.
+This is never shared even in aggregate and is not retained beyond a maximum of one month.

 </td>
 <td>